 Controlling access to your premises is key to ensuring the safety of your colleagues and visitors.
-Again this will vary from business to business and settings that see a regular flow of customers and visitors will need to consider how to encourage social distancing.
+Again this will vary from organisation to organisation and settings that see a regular flow of customers and visitors will need to consider how to encourage social distancing.